Blog

 Creative flow returns.

-And what once felt like daily meltdowns or shutdowns
+And what once felt like daily meltdowns or shutdowns become moments for real connection and co-regulation.

-In many parts of the world, Access Bars is already being offered in schools and family systems,
+In many parts of the world, Access Bars is already being offered in schools and family systems, because when everyone receives support, we stop passing stress around like a hot potato.
+We start breathing together again.

 This is what I offer